-- 57. Before the April 1, 2021 amendment took effect, the Plan converted the participant's single life annuity to a joint and survivor annuity using the following assumptions: - a.
-"The 1971 GAM Tables at an 85% male/15% female ratio." - b.
-"7% per annum." - 58.
-Though the Plan Document purported to comply with ERISA and all other applicable laws, the Plan did not and does not in fact pay to Class members the "actuarial equivalent" for joint and survivor annuities. - 59.
-The mortality table employed by the Plan is 50 years out of date, despite dramatic increases in longevity of the American public.
-Those increases are reflected in the mortality tables provided for by 29 U.S.C. § 1055(g), which are updated routinely by the Treasury Department. - 60.
-Nonetheless, for those whose benefits were calculated before the April 1, 2021 amendment took effect, the Plan's actuarial assumptions are outdated, unreasonable, and result in paying JSAs that are less than the actuarial equivalent value of a participant's single life annuity benefit. - 61.
-Indeed, the calculation of a joint and survivor annuity using reasonable mortality assumptions (for example, those prescribed by 26 U.S.C. § 417(e), which employ regularly updated assumptions published by the Treasury Department), is substantially more favorable for Class members than the use of the Plan's outdated and unreasonable assumptions. - 62.
-Take a participant who retired at normal retirement age (65) with a spouse the same age who elected a 50% joint and survivor annuity.
-That participant and their surviving spouse are receiving approximately 4% less than they would under § 417(e).
-And many participants' benefits have been reduced to an even greater degree compared to the reasonable assumptions set forth under § 417(e).
+- 62. Nonetheless, for those who received a joint and survivor annuity, the Plan's actuarial assumptions are outdated and unreasonable.
+When combined with the Plan's discount rate, the outdated mortality assumptions result in Defendants paying joint and survivor annuities that are less than the actuarial equivalent value of a participant's single life annuity benefit. - 63.
+Indeed, the calculation of a joint and survivor annuity using reasonable mortality assumptions (for example, those prescribed by 26 U.S.C. § 417(e), which employ regularly updated assumptions published by the Treasury Department), is substantially more favorable for Class members than the use of the Plan's outdated and unreasonable assumptions. - 64.
+Take a participant who retired at normal retirement age (65) with a spouse the same age who elected a 100% joint and survivor annuity.
+That participant and their surviving spouse are receiving approximately 5% less than they would under § 417(e).
+And many participants' benefits have been reduced to an even greater degree compared to the reasonable assumptions set forth under § 417(e). - 65.
+The underpayment suffered by participants is even greater than what 417(e) assumptions reveal when considering the mortality experience pertinent to a white-collar annuitant population. - 66.
+Plaintiff Berkeley is suffering from this underpayment given the Plan's outdated and unreasonable actuarial assumptions. - 67.
+These underpayments will reoccur in the participant's monthly pension payments. - 68.
+In aggregate, the Plan's failure to provide actuarially equivalent joint and survivor annuities has caused (and will cause) Class members to lose millions of dollars in benefits. - 69.
+The Administrative Committee, as the Plan's named fiduciary and plan administrator, was responsible for calculating and paying benefits in accordance with ERISA's requirements and the Plan's terms, unless those Plan terms themselves violate ERISA, in which case ERISA's fiduciary duties required the Administrative Committee to act in accordance with ERISA rather than the Plan.
+See 29 U.S.C. § 1104(a)(1)(D). - 70.
+It is unreasonable and contrary to ERISA for Defendants to fail to pay Plan participants and beneficiaries actuarially equivalent benefits.

-- 63. On information and belief, the Plan's failure to provide actuarially equivalent joint and survivor annuities has caused (and will cause) Class members to lose millions of dollars in benefits in the aggregate. - 64.
-The Plans Committee, as the Plan's named fiduciary and plan administrator, was responsible for calculating and paying benefits in accordance with ERISA's requirements and the Plan's terms, unless those Plan terms themselves violate ERISA, in which case ERISA's fiduciary duties required the Plans Committee to act in accordance with ERISA rather than the Plan.
-See 29 U.S.C.
-1104(a)(1)(D). - 65.
-It is unreasonable and contrary to ERISA for Defendants to fail to pay Plan participants and beneficiaries actuarially equivalent benefits. - 66.
-Because ERISA requires that plan fiduciaries treat all plan participants equally and equitably, the Plans Committee must act loyally and prudently to ensure that all participants are receiving the actuarial equivalent of their single life annuity.
-But, despite having authority under the Plan to update the Plan's actuarial assumptions, the Plans Committee breached its fiduciary duties and instead calculated retirement benefits using the Plan's outdated and unreasonable assumptions, which penalize participants for being married, compared to those who are single at retirement and thus receive an (unreduced) single life annuity.
-That breach, in turn, allowed Luxottica North America and/or plan sponsor(s) to save money by reducing the amount contributed to the Plan to fund benefits. - 67.
-Moreover, Defendants failed to disclose to participants that they would receive less than the actuarial equivalent value of their accrued, vested pension benefit if they selected a joint and survivor annuity. - B. The Plan Uses Updated Actuarial Assumptions for Other Purposes
+- 71. Because ERISA requires that plan fiduciaries treat all plan participants equally and equitably, the Administrative Committee must act loyally and prudently to ensure that all participants are receiving the actuarial equivalent of their single life annuity.
+But, despite having authority under the Plan to update the Plan's actuarial assumptions, the Administrative Committee breached its fiduciary duties and instead calculated retirement benefits using the Plan's outdated and unreasonable assumptions, which penalize participants for being married, compared to those who are single at retirement and thus receive an (unreduced) single life annuity.
+That breach, in turn, allowed the entity that controls the Administrative Committee, Intel Corporation, to save money by reducing the amount it had to contribute to the Plan to fund benefits. - 72.
+Moreover, Defendants failed to disclose to participants that they would receive less than the actuarial equivalent value of their accrued, vested pension benefit if they selected a joint and survivor annuity.

+В. The Plan Uses Updated Actuarial Assumptions for Other Purposes